paradisec-archive/digitising_manuscripts/index.md

       <img width="300" src="images/img-cap-blocking.jpg">
     </p>

 9. Set lighting by double-clicking on the relevant icon in the settings window.
-The lamp symbol (indicating tungsten lighting) should show the light bulb.
-This is the best light setting for our studio.
+The lamp symbol (indicating tungsten lighting) is the best light setting for our studio.

     <p align="center">
      <img width="200" src="images/imgcap-EOS-settings-light.jpg">
     </p>

-    The ISO should be 400 for our studio lighting.
+    The ISO should be 200 for our studio lighting, the shutter speed should be 1/125.

     <p align="center">
      <img width="200" src="images/imgcap-EOS-settings-ISO.jpg">
     </p>

-    If necessary, make finer adjustments to the image lightness/darkness by moving this digital slider either toward -1 or +1.
+    If necessary, make finer adjustments to the **exposure level** (adjusts image lightness/darkness) by moving this digital slider either toward -1 or +1.

     <p align="center">
      <img width="200" src="images/imgcap-EOS-settings-more-lighting.jpg">